Working out has been one of the biggest trends of the past decades.

 Several studies have compared the effects of topical treatments to preparations containing no active ingredients, or to the effects of receiving no treatment at all.

-Some would swear by microdermabrasion, but I don’t know since I’ve never done one before, but hey, if you have, either by yourself using DIY kits or by a cosmetologist, tell us how it went, this platform is more than open to discussions! 😉
+Some would swear by dermarollers, I recently started using one and I have noticed a bit of a difference after the first try, but hey, if you have, either by yourself using DIY kits or by a cosmetologist, tell us how it went, this platform is more than open to discussions! 😉

 But as the title of this post suggests, it is more about preventing the further appearance of those dreaded marks.